open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

 This instrumentation can be configured to change the default behavior by using `SqlClientInstrumentationOptions`.

-### Capturing 'db.statement'
+### Capturing database statements

-The `SqlClientInstrumentationOptions` class exposes several properties that can be used to configure how the [`db.statement`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/database.md#call-level-attributes) attribute is captured upon execution of a query.
+The `SqlClientInstrumentationOptions` class exposes two properties that can be used to configure how the [`db.statement`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/database.md#call-level-attributes) attribute is captured upon execution of a query but the behavior depends on the runtime used.

-#### .NET & .NET Core
+#### .NET and .NET Core

-On .NET Core, two properties are available: `SetDbStatementForStoredProcedure` and `SetDbStatementForText`.
+On .NET and .NET Core, two properties are available:
+`SetDbStatementForStoredProcedure` and `SetDbStatementForText`.
 These properties control capturing of `CommandType.StoredProcedure` and `CommandType.Text` respectively.

 `SetDbStatementForStoredProcedure` is _true_ by default and will set [`db.statement`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/database.md#call-level-attributes)